BT Mobile: Network

-BT Mobile offers 4G as standard to all customers at no extra cost and in order to benefit from 4G speeds, a 4G-ready phone is required.
-However, customers in areas with no 4G coverage or without a 4G-ready phone will still be able to connect via the 3G and 2G networks.
+BT Mobile offered 4G as standard to all customers at no extra cost and in order to benefit from 4G speeds, a 4G-ready phone is required.
+However, customers in areas with no 4G coverage or without a 4G-ready phone could previously connect via the 3G and 2G networks.

+In 2024, BT Group completed the shutdown of its 3G mobile network across the UK via EE, as part of a wider transition toward 4G and 5G technologies.

 Coverage

-As BT Mobile uses the EE network, its 4G network reaches more than 95% of the UK population while its 3G network reaches 98% and 2G network reaches 99%, as of 2016.
+As BT Mobile used the EE network, its 4G network reached more than 95% of the UK population while its 3G network reached 98% and 2G network reaches 99%, as of 2016.

 Extra Speed 4G

 On 3 February 2016, BT announced a new add-on service called Extra Speed 4G for BT Mobile customers, allowing them to access even faster upload and download speeds than standard 4G, provided they are in an Extra Speed 4G area.
 The speeds can reach a maximum of up to 60 Mbit/s and the service costs £4 a month and is a 30-day rolling contract, which means customers won't be tied in for 12 months.
 The speed will vary on a day-to-day basis and depends on various things such as coverage, distance from the mast, the number of people using the network and the type of 4G phone you have, as well as whether you're indoors or in a densely populated area.